 Temporary protection fencing will be required during construction to protect the creek corridor.
+Such temporary fencing will clearly identify the creek corridor as a No Go Zone for any works or associated activities (i.e. materials storage, dumping or vehicle parking).
 In the longer term, the creek corridor will need to be delineated and protected through the installation of appropriate fencing (e.g. post and steel cable) to prevent illegal vehicular access and to clearly define the reserve boundary for management purposes.
 Any fencing will allow adequate and secure access for management vehicles only.

-- MAB will install secure temporary fencing clearly delineating the creek corridor prior to any construction works. - 'No go Zone' signs will be attached to all temporary fencing will be along the creek corridor to ensure contractors do not drive in or dump waste or store materials within the creek corridor.
-These signs will remain in place for the duration of the construction period. - After the construction period has finished, suitable sturdy fencing (e.g. post and steel cable or similar) will be installed along the boundary of the creek reserve to prevent unauthorised vehicle access.
+Alliance Business Park will install secure temporary fencing clearly delineating the creek corridor prior to any construction works.

+'No go Zone' signs will be attached to all temporary fencing will be along the creek corridor to ensure contractors do not drive in or dump waste or store materials within the creek corridor.
+These signs will remain in place for the duration of the construction period.

+After the construction period has finished, suitable sturdy fencing (e.g. post and steel cable or similar) will be installed along the boundary of the creek reserve to prevent unauthorised vehicle access.
 This fencing will be maintained in good repair in perpetuity.